St. John's Presbyterian Church (San Francisco)

-Saint John's Presbyterian Church is a historic Presbyterian church at 25 Lake Street and 201 Arguello Boulevard in the Presidio Heights—northern Richmond District of San Francisco, California.
+St. John's Presbyterian Church is an open and affirming Presbyterian Church (USA) church in San Francisco at 25 Lake Street and 201 Arguello Boulevard in the Presidio Terrace neighborhood.

 It was designed in a Gothic Revival Shingle Style and completed in 1905.
 The building was added to the National Register of Historic Places in 1996.

 History

 St. John's was first located on Post Street near Mason at the former St. James Episcopal Church.
 That church was built in 1866 and then sold in 1870 to St. John's for $45,000.
 Dr. William Anderson Scott, the founder of San Francisco Theological Seminary, served as the first pastor from May 1870 until 1885.
 Membership in the church grew to 382 from 61 over this period.
 The church moved to the corner of California and Octavia Streets in 1888.

 Membership fell after the move and the church had difficulty paying its mortgage.
 Calvary Presbyterian shared the church while they were building a new church.
 Calvary helped pay the mortgage and the two churches discussed merging.
 Nevertheless, St. John's moved again in 1902, this time to the present site in the Richmond district, with financial help from Arthur W. Foster.

 The new site was surrounded by sand dunes until row houses were built in the neighborhood.
 The first service was held on Easter Sunday, April 15, 1906, three days before the great San Francisco earthquake.
 Damage from the quake was not repaired until a year later; in the meantime, services were held in members' homes.
 In the immediate aftermath of the quake, many people moved across the Bay to Berkeley, where former congregants of St. John's organized a new church, also called St. John's Presbyterian Church.
 Dr. George Granville Eldridge, former pastor of the San Francisco congregation, became the founding pastor of St. John's in Berkeley.